Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, NBA, more

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-Friday's sports slate has something for everyone to make predictions on across the best DFS apps.
-There's NBA Cup group play, 10 ranked college basketball teams in action, two FBS contests and four NHL matchups.
-One could utilize the latest Betr Picks promo code CBSSPORTS to also look ahead and make NFL player props for this Sunday's slate, which includes Chiefs vs. Colts, Cowboys vs. Eagles and Rams vs. Bucs.
+A pair of ranked matchups highlight the college football slate, which can be wagered on at many of the best DFS apps.
+There's No. 8 Oklahoma vs. No. 22 Missouri in the SEC and No. 7 Oregon vs. No. 15 USC in the Big Ten.
+You could utilize the latest Betr Picks promo code CBSSPORTS to make college football predictions for Saturday's matchups, or you could use this promotion to make NFL player props on Sunday's schedule.
+The Sunday slate includes Chiefs vs. Colts, Eagles vs. Cowboys and Packers vs. Vikings.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.